Next.js with Stubby

 }

-Configure this endpoint in Stubby CMS under Settings > Webhooks to trigger revalidation on content updates.
+Configure this endpoint in Stubby CMS under Settings > Webhooks to trigger revalidation automatically on content updates.

 Screenshot showing Webhooks on settings page

 Leverage MDX frontmatter for SEO and Open Graph metadata.
-Add relevant data like title, description, and image to improve search engine performance and social media previews.
+Add relevant data like titles, descriptions, and images to improve search engine performance and social media previews.

 Source code — Github